elenacicada/personal_website_2/content/_index.md

           location: Richmond, VA
           date_start: '2019-08-01'
           date_end: ''
           description: Conducted research as part of the Eckert Lab, which focuses on plant evolutionary genetics.

+     - title: Science Policy Fellow
+          company: Virginia Department of Environmental Quality
+          company_url: ''
+          company_logo: org-x
+          location: Richmond, VA
+          date_start: '2022-07'
+          date_end: '2022-09'
+          description: As a science policy fellow in the Commonwealth of Virginia Engineering and Science Fellowship (COVES) program, I was trained in science policy and placed with the Virginia Department of Environmental Quality (DEQ).
+At DEQ, I prepared briefing and mannaged research needs for a regulatory advisory panel of stakeholders.
     design:
       columns: '2'